-* Applies to inline forms only.
-Hidden fields cannot be added to floating box, floating bar, or modal forms.
+Hidden fields can only be used in Inline forms; they cannot be added to floating box, floating bar, or modal forms.

 A hidden field can be used to pass information about contacts into your account when they submit your form.
 This field is not visible to your contacts.
 You can use a hidden field to collect information, such as UTM parameters, or even use it to help identify spam bot submissions.

 In this article, we'll show you how to:

 To add a hidden field to your form:

 1. Click on Forms located on the leftside navigation.

 2. Click “Edit” for the form you wish to add a hidden field to.

 3. If your hidden field does not yet exist, click the “Add Custom Field” button located on the bottom right of your screen.